hannahnmcdonald/hannahnmcdonald/README.md

 🎓I am a graduate of Georgia Tech's Full Stack Coding Bootcamp.

-👩🏼‍💻 I am a full stack web developer with a passion for UX/UI.
+👩🏼‍💻 I am a full stack web developer with a passion for front end development & UX/UI.

 🕵🏼‍♀️ I am looking for a Web Developer Position in the Atlanta area.